Casey Affleck: 1988–2006: Early work

 Affleck acted professionally during his childhood due to his mother's friendship with a Cambridge-area casting director, Patty Collinge.
-In addition to local weather commercials and movie extra work, he appeared as Kevin Bacon's brother in the PBS television movie Lemon Sky (1988), directed by Collinge's husband Jan Egleson, and as a young Robert F. Kennedy in the ABC miniseries The Kennedys of Massachusetts (1990).
+In addition to local weather commercials and film extra work, he appeared as Kevin Bacon's brother in the PBS television film Lemon Sky (1988), directed by Collinge's husband Jan Egleson, and as a young Robert F. Kennedy in the ABC miniseries The Kennedys of Massachusetts (1990).
 These early acting experiences "meant nothing more than a day off from school" to Affleck, and he only began to consider a career as an actor when in high school.
-When he later moved to Los Angeles to pursue an acting career in earnest, his first movie role was as a sociopathic teenager in Gus Van Sant's 1995 satirical comedy To Die For.
+When he later moved to Los Angeles to pursue an acting career in earnest, his first film role was as a sociopathic teenager in Gus Van Sant's 1995 satirical comedy To Die For.
 During filming in Toronto, Affleck shared an apartment with co-star Joaquin Phoenix and they became close friends.
 Peter Travers of Rolling Stone praised Affleck's performance, saying he "skillfully capture[s] the pang of adolescence among no-hopers."
 However, Affleck then had a "disappointing" experience while making the 1996 drama Race the Sun and, "as soon as the film finished, I went to school."

 While studying at Columbia, Affleck had a supporting role in Van Sant's Good Will Hunting (1997), written by his brother and their childhood friend Matt Damon.
 Despite arranging a first meeting between Van Sant and his brother to discuss the project, Affleck was reluctant to leave college temporarily to act in the film.
 He was eventually persuaded to play one of four friends living in South Boston – a role written specifically for him – and improvised many of his lines.
 Jay Carr of The Boston Globe praised the "emotional subtleties and variety" of the performances, and singled out "Casey Affleck's junior member of the quartet, dying to be taken as seriously as the others."
-Following the critical and commercial success of the movie, Affleck's career opportunities did not significantly improve.
+Following the film's success, Affleck's career opportunities did not significantly improve.
 At the same time, his life became exposed to the public and parts of his life became "part of pop culture and public life."
 Also in 1997, he had a small role in Kevin Smith's Chasing Amy, starring his brother.
 He returned to university for a semester before quitting to focus on his acting career.